MaterializeInc/materialize/doc/user/content/ingest-data/postgres/postgres-debezium.md

 aliases:
   - /connect-sources/cdc-postgres-kafka-debezium/
   - /ingest-data/cdc-postgres-kafka-debezium/
-  - /ingest-data/postgres/debezium/

 menu:
   main:
-    parent: "ingest-data-appendix"
+    parent: "postgresql"
-    name: "PosgreSQL: Using Kafka and Debezium"
+    name: "Using Kafka and Debezium"
     identifier: "pg-dbz"
 ---

 {{< tip >}}
-- As an alternative to using Kafka and Debezium, Materialize also provides native support for PostgreSQL.
+- **Recommended**.
+As alternative to using Kafka and Debezium, Materialize also provides native support for PostgreSQL.
+If possible, use Materialize's native support for PostgreSQL instead.

 - {{< guided-tour-blurb-for-ingest-data >}}
 {{< /tip >}}